What is the Clack® DV Valve? A Simple Guide to a Clever Water System Hero

 Internal Components

 Inside the DV Valve, every part has a purpose.
-The valve body is its armour — durable and weather-resistant.
+The valve body is its armour and is durable and weather-resistant.
 Then there’s the pilot system, which acts like the brain of the operation, telling the valve when to open and close.
 Meanwhile, springs and diaphragms move in response to pressure changes, guiding water exactly where it’s needed.
 It’s a bit like a relay team, passing the baton with perfect timing.

 The Regeneration Cycle